BevanR/Drupal-password-encryption-for-WordPress/readme.txt

 == Description ==

-The *Drupal password encryption* plugin enables support for Drupal's password enryption algorithms.
+The *Drupal password encryption* plugin enables support for Drupal's password encryption algorithms.

 > A password encryption algorithm is the method is used to secure a password when preparing to save it to the database, such as when registering a new user account, changing a password, or checking if a password is correct when logging in.